Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 ## Migrate database using `zodbupdate`

 The migration of the database is run on Plone 5.2 in Python 3.
-It is expected to work the same in Python 3.6, 3.7, or 3.8.
+It's expected to work the same in Python 3.6, 3.7, or 3.8.

 Run the migration with appropriate arguments.